marcusalfred/lamanche-guide/README.md

 # lamanche-guide
-Using docz &amp; now.sh to create a guide for my MIL's airBNB
+Using docz &amp; now.sh to create a guide for guests of my MIL's airBNB